s-d-a/DCS-ExportScripts/README.md

 At present the following export formats are supported:
 - DAC (DCS Arcaze Connector) by [H-J-P](https://github.com/H-J-P/DAC/) to address the Arcaze USB Controller (http://wiki.simple-solutions.de/en/products/Arcaze/Arcaze-USB)
 - Ikarus by [H-J-P](https://github.com/H-J-P/Ikarus), our new glass cockpit software

-The support for HELIOS and HawgTouch with our HT gauges pack DLL is canceled.

 Following moduls are supported:
 - Ka-50